marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 * Clarified what SCHC compression considers for CoAP options.

-* Revised SCHC Compression of the ETag and If-Match CoAP option.
+* Revised SCHC compression of the ETag and If-Match CoAP option.

-* Revised SCHC Compression of the If-None-Match CoAP option.
+* Revised SCHC compression of the If-None-Match CoAP option.

 * Added YANG data model for the YANG module.